 If you are here reading this because you think “no contact” is cruel and worried that going no contact will hurt your chances of attracting back your ex, then read on.
 You are in the right place.
 But if you are reading this and believe that there is nothing wrong with going no contact to get back an ex or that “no contact works”, you may not like what you read, and I’m unapologetically okay with you not liking what you read.
 My role as a coach is not to discourage people who want to go no contact from doing it, my role is to help those who are not sure if it is the right strategy for them to make an informed and educated decision.

-Does no contact hurt your chances?
-Yes, in so many ways than many people realize.
+Is no contact cruel and does it hurt your chances?
+Yes, in more ways than many people realize.

-1. The no contact rule is a cruel strategy especially used on someone with an anxious attachment
+1. No contact is a cruel strategy to trigger attachment anxiety

 Our childhood attachment trauma and attachment wounds and scars are invisible to the eye.
 And many of us don’t even realize that we have these wounds and scars until something like a break-up happens, and we feel the attachment trauma in real time.
 To use someone’s attachment trauma to manipulate them into missing you is not just cruel, to do so without any consideration for how it’ll affect them says you’re not emotionally safe.
 Even if you’re hurt that they broke up with you, it’s no excuse for hurting them back.
 You’re just proving to them that they had a good reason to end the relationship.

 2. No contact does not work with all attachment styles

 Attachment theory has gained so much attention and become more relevant over the years because the strange situation experiment that first introduced the world to “attachment styles” mirrors adult romantic break-ups and attempts to reunite with an ex.